// 01 Pantry Parcels

 Small grants to small churches.

 Quarterly, the board reviews requests from partner congregations for building repairs, heating systems, and additions to their own benevolence funds.
-Grants are modest — typically between one and seven thousand dollars — and are disbursed directly to the vendor or the receiving congregation's benevolence account, not to the church's general fund.
-In 2024 the board approved twenty-three grants: thirteen for building maintenance, seven for benevolence replenishment, and three for replacement of aging furnaces.
+Grants are modest — typically between one thousand and seven thousand dollars — and are disbursed directly to the vendor or the receiving congregation's benevolence account, never to the general fund.
+In the 2024 calendar year the board approved twenty-three grants: thirteen for building maintenance (roofing, guttering, foundation work), seven for benevolence replenishment, and three for the replacement of aging oil or propane furnaces.
+One request — for a gymnasium expansion — was respectfully declined, with a letter from the clerk explaining the board's standing preference for maintenance over expansion.